Ex-prosecutor locked up after guilty verdict in Hawaii

 "This defendant is a walking crime-spree," Michael Wheat, a special federal prosecutor, told the judge in court, saying she holds sway with police and has tampered with grand jury witnesses in the past.

-Her lawyer said Friday that the judge should consider that the 48-year-old Kealoha had previously complied with all the conditions of her freedom during the trial.
+Her lawyer said Friday that the judge should consider that the 48-year-old Kealoha had previously complied with all the conditions of her release on bond during the trial.

-"That has to count for something," attorney, Cynthia Kagiwada said.
+"That has to count for something," defense attorney Cynthia Kagiwada said.
 She also said there was no showing that Kealoha had engaged in obstructive behavior.

 U.S. District Judge J. Michael Seabright interrupted: "We heard from 12 people yesterday."
 In finding Kealoha and her husband, former police chief Louis Kealoha, 58, guilty of conspiracy Thursday, the jury also determined they obstructed justice.